-To address the above issues, many works have been proposed to evaluate the physically adversarial robustness of DNNs in the past years.
-It is necessary to explore the current existing physical attack and defense methods, and give a summary for the current progress and future direction.
-Although there exist several surveys about adversarial attacks and defenses in computer vision, they are not comprehensive and latest versus physical attacks and defenses.
-For example, \cite{chakraborty2018adversarial} concludes digital attacks and defenses that focus on different machine learning models, but not involves physical attacks and defense.
-Akhtar et al. \cite{akhtar2018threat} review adversarial attacks and defenses in computer vision before 2018, only some early-staged methods of physical attack are contained in the part of "Attacks in the real world".
-Later, Qiu et al. \cite{qiu2019review} introduce physical adversarial attacks as an application scenario of adversarial attacks in 2019.
-And then, in the years of 2020, Huang et al. \cite{huang2020survey} conclude studies in this filed in five parts: verification, testing, adversarial attacks and defences, and interpretability.
-After that, \cite{akhtar2021advances} systematically reviews adversarial attacks and defences, but the physical attacks are still not the key point.
-We can see that the above works mainly focus on introducing adversarial attacks and defenses in the digital domain, while leaving the physical parts alone.
-Recently, Wei et al. \cite{wei2022physical} publish a survey about the physical adversarial attacks in computer vision.
-They discuss the current physical attacks from effectiveness, stealthiness, and robustness, respectively.
-We are different from them versus three aspects: (1) Besides physically adversarial attacks, we also give a survey of the physically adversarial defenses, while \cite{wei2022physical} does not involve this topic.
-(2) We introduce and illustrate the current physically adversarial attacks with a more refined classification from multi-level viewpoints (see Fig. \ref{survey}), which is more systematic than \cite{wei2022physical}.
-(3) We discuss more referred papers of physical attacks and defenses than \cite{wei2022physical} (90 vs 46).
-A comparison is listed in Table \ref{tab:addlabel} for these surveys.
-In brief, a comprehensive review for the latest physical attacks and defenses in computer vision is imperative.
+To address the above issues, numerous studies have been conducted over the past years to evaluate the physically adversarial robustness of DNNs.
+It is necessary to explore the current physical attack and defense methods, and to summarize the existing progress and future directions.
+Although there are several surveys on adversarial attacks and defenses in computer vision, they are neither comprehensive nor up-to-date regarding physical attacks and defenses.
+For example, \cite{chakraborty2018adversarial} discusses digital attacks and defenses focusing on various machine learning models, but does not cover physical attacks and defenses.
+Akhtar et al. \cite{akhtar2018threat} review adversarial attacks and defenses in computer vision up to 2018, including only a few early-stage physical attack methods under "Attacks in the real world."
+In 2019, Qiu et al. \cite{qiu2019review} introduced physically adversarial attacks as an application scenario of adversarial attacks.
+In 2020, Huang et al. \cite{huang2020survey} summarized studies in the field into five parts: verification, testing, adversarial attacks and defenses, and interpretability.
+Later, \cite{akhtar2021advances} systematically reviewed adversarial attacks and defenses, but physical attacks were still not the main focus.
+Other works have concentrated on specific computer vision tasks, such as Serban et al. \cite{serban2020adversarial}, who summarized adversarial attacks and defenses on object recognition, and Machado et al. \cite{machado2021adversarial}, who reviewed adversarial machine learning in image classification.
+These surveys primarily focus on digital domain adversarial attacks and defenses, largely neglecting physical attacks.
+Recently, Wei et al. \cite{wei2024physical} published a survey on physically adversarial attacks in computer vision, discussing current physical attacks in terms of effectiveness, stealthiness, and robustness.
+Our survey differs from theirs in three key aspects: (1) In addition to physically adversarial attacks, we also review physically adversarial defenses, which \cite{wei2024physical} does not cover.
+(2) We provide a more refined classification of current physically adversarial attacks from multiple perspectives (see Fig.~\ref{survey}), offering a more systematic approach than \cite{wei2024physical}.
+(3) We discuss a greater number of referenced papers on physical attacks and defenses than \cite{wei2024physical} (151 vs. 46).
+A comparison of these surveys is listed in Table \ref{statistic}.
+In brief, a comprehensive review of the latest physical attacks and defenses in computer vision is imperative.